Q. What is Philabundance?

 Q. Can people receive food directly from Philabundance?

 A. Yes!
-Philabundance distributes food to eligible clients through a number of our own programs.
-These include:
+Philabundance distributes food to neighbors in need through a number of our own neighborhood distribution programs.
+These include: Community Food Center Fresh For All and Commodity Supplemental Food Program (CSFP)/senior boxes (*in partnership with the USDA).

 If you or someone you know needs emergency food assistance, click here to locate food programs in your community.